StanfordOSAcademySWIProlog/contentteam/README.txt

-This is the content team!
+This is the content-shell team!